-SHARE THE DIGNITY IS AN AUSTRALIAN WOMEN’S CHARITY BRINGING DIGNITY TO HOMELESS, AT-RISK AND WOMEN EXPERIENCING DOMESTIC VIOLENCE THROUGH DISTRIBUTION OF SANITARY ITEMS AND FUNDING FUNERALS OF THOSE KILLED AS A RESULT OF DOMESTIC VIOLENCE.
+SHARE THE DIGNITY IS AN AUSTRALIAN WOMEN’S CHARITY BRINGING DIGNITY TO HOMELESS, AT-RISK AND WOMEN EXPERIENCING DOMESTIC VIOLENCE THROUGH DISTRIBUTION OF SANITARY ITEMS.
 WE BELIEVE ALL WOMEN MATTER AND ALL WOMEN DESERVE DIGNITY AND JUSTICE.

 Founder & NEMD

 Bruce Macdonald has been in fundraising for over 20 years.
 He commenced his professional working career as a secondary school teacher in Victoria.
 Bruce taught for 17 years before adopting for a complete career change.
 Consequently, he entered the world of fundraising and marketing.
 On migrating to Queensland in 1999, he took up the position of Director of Development at Brisbane Grammar School.
 Seven years on, he moved to the Royal Children’s Hospital Foundation to raise major funds for sick children.
 Bruce now heads up the major gifts and gifts in Wills fundraising programs at the Heart Foundation.
 Most noteworthy, he has been Fundraising Director for nearly 7 years and thinks this position will probably see him out.